kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 - I've been accepted to attend TwoSigma's Mock Intervew Day for Women in STEM for their Quantitative Research track
 - I have been accepted to Block III of Gitcoin's Kernel Fellowship, and supported with a Scholarship for Women!
 I'm so thankful for this group!
 - I'll be attending the 4th Annual ZK-Proof workshop :)
+- I've been invited to be a DEI co-chair for ICLR 2022.
 - I have been accepted to the Nordic Probabilistic AI (ProbAI) summer workshop! :)
+- I've been asked to be a reviewier for the BlackAIR summer research grant workshop
+- I'll be attending the CHIMe workshop 2021

 ## 2020